xbmc/generator-kodi-addon/generators/app/templates/README.md

 # Welcome to your addon

-The next things you need to do:
+1. Start coding!
+Just open up the .py file in this folder and create what you would like Kodi to do!
+2. Write some tests, maybe?
+We've created a test folder for that, otherwise just delete it ;)
+3. You might want to look at your `addons.xml` is should already be filled, but you will need to understand what your doing.
+So read up [here](http://kodi.wiki/view/Addon.xml).
+4. Do you want some settings for your addon?
+Check the `settings.xml` in the resources folder.
+And read up [here](http://kodi.wiki/view/Settings.xml).
-- drop an 256x256 icon for your addon into the `resource` folder and name it `icon.png`
+5. Read [this info](http://kodi.wiki/view/Add-on_structure#icon.png) and drop an icon for your addon into the `resource` folder and name it `icon.png`.
-- drop an big graphic for your addons background into the `resource` folder and name it `fanart.jpg`
+6. Read [this](http://kodi.wiki/view/Add-on_structure#fanart.jpg) and drop a addon background into the `resource` folder and name it `fanart.jpg`.
+7. End up with a beautiful Kodi addon!
+Good for you :) Maybe you want to [share it with us](http://kodi.wiki/view/Submitting_Add-on_updates_on_Github)?